There was a time when Australia’s island state of Tasmania was viewed as holding little allure for anyone under the age of 70.

 “We have backyard growers who practise organic permaculture and pick for us the same day they deliver – the flavor of the herbs, arugula, lemons – everything – is incredibly vibrant.
 We have local fishermen who pull up outside with their boats mid-service and drop off fish that are still breathing.”

 “Seaweed, saltbush, abalone, oysters, urchin, wild fennel, wallaby, kunzea, honey, octopus, flathead, smoke.”
-These are the flavors of Tassie for Analiese Gregory, one of Australia’s most talented young chefs who took the reins of Hobart’s in-demand fine diner Franklin in 2018.
+These are the flavors of Tassie for Analiese Gregory, one of Australia’s most talented young chefs who took the reins of Hobart’s in-demand fine diner Franklin in 2018 (the restaurant closed its doors in 2020 during the pandemic).

 Having worked at some of the world’s best restaurants in Australia and Europe including Quay, Sydney and Mugaritz in the Basque country, Spain, Gregory now calls Tasmania home.